What Is Accident Forgiveness? Can an Insurer Really Forget a Crash?

 Car insurance companies began advertising that they would ignore or “forgive” that accident and not penalize you with higher premiums.

 One notable company is Liberty Mutual.
 As one of the first companies to blatantly tell you that if your insurer charges you more for an accident, you need a new insurance company, they started a trend that rolled into almost a standard offering with every insurer.

 The idea of having a claim not held against you is great.
 After all, you are loyal to your insurer, pay your premiums on time, and after years of that loyalty, you get slapped with a hefty new premium because you were too busy daydreaming and rear-ended a vehicle in front of you.

 While the idea sounds great, there are catches to note.
 Also, not all companies offer accident forgiveness, and some are breaking state laws by doing so – remember the infamous Allstate $600,000 lesson?
 Therefore, it’s time to become an informed consumer, know when this service applies, and whether you qualify before assuming you can unlock the automatic forgiveness in your next accident.

 Accident forgiveness is an auto insurance policy feature that protects you from higher premiums.
 Essentially, your driving record in their rating system is preserved for that single at-fault incident, and your premiums stay the same.

 This is accident forgiveness in its most basic form.
-Every insurer has specifics to what they forgive, situations not covered, and qualifications.
-For example, being at fault for a DUI accident is often excluded by insurers.
+Every insurer has specifics about what they forgive, non-covered situations, and qualifications.
+For example, insurers often exclude being at fault for a DUI accident.